Tip!: This article describes a preview version of Plex Media Player that’s available as a Early Access & Beta Releases for Plex Pass members.

 Navigation in Plex Media Player focuses on letting the user quickly access their desired content.
 This is accomplished primarily by making the type of content the main focus of the navigation.
 That is to say, you choose whether you’re interested in looking at Movie, TV, Music, etc. content first and then choose the source for that type of content.

 This approach allows you to focus more on the type of media in which you’re interested, with less concern regarding where that media is located in your library.
-Content from your local Plex Media Server, a Plex Cloud server, or libraries a friend shares with you are all equally accessible.
+Content from your local Plex Media Server or libraries a friend shares with you are all equally accessible.

 From the home screen, you can view discovery suggestions from the last-accessed content source or you can choose to view a particular type (and source) of media.